MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TeamsProtectionPolicyRule.md

 ```

 ### -ExceptIfSentToMemberOf
-The ExceptIfSentToMemberOf parameter specifies an exception to Teams protection that looks for Teams messages sent to members of distribution groups or mail-enabled security groups.
+The ExceptIfSentToMemberOf parameter specifies an exception to ZAP for Teams protection that looks for Teams messages sent to members of distribution groups or mail-enabled security groups.
 You can use any value that uniquely identifies the group.
 For example:

 - Name
 - Alias